vfofanov/DependencyInjection.Extensions/README.md

 See origin https://stackoverflow.com/a/39276306/2528649

+>Changes in fork: Use TKey generic parameter instead of string

 ## Usage example

 In order to register your services you'll need to add following code to your Startup class: